 Don’t forget to drink water DURING your workout though.
 Caffeine is a diuretic, and will dehydrate you.
 So drinking plenty off water will not only prevent this, but it will also help you maintain your energy.
 You could even put honey and lemon in your water! (sometimes i have a hard time drinking JUST water and ill put a lot of lemon and a splash of real pomegranate/cranberry juice to make it easier)

 Id try to stay away from sports drinks though.
 They are so artificial and though they may help rehydrate you, they have no, if not negative nutritional value.
-Not good.posted almost 5 years ago
+Not good.posted over 5 years ago

 Actually a sports drink could help if you plan to drink coffee.
 Caffeine makes you lose water AND electrolytes… as does sweating (you especially lose electrolytes when you start sweating).
 So unless you plan to eat something salty as you’re drinking plenty of water during your post-coffee workout, you should consider a sports drink supplement.
 Losing water+electrolytes and replenishing only the water is not a good idea.
-Not saying you have to ONLY drink the sports drink— you can dilute it with water or switch it up with water if you’re concerned about the sugars.posted almost 5 years ago
+Not saying you have to ONLY drink the sports drink— you can dilute it with water or switch it up with water if you’re concerned about the sugars.posted over 5 years ago